SaudAzmi/Nexmart_Assignment/README.md

 3. **Merging Data**: Merged the `product_descriptions`, `product_properties`, and `manufacturers` DataFrames on common columns.
 4. **Output**: Saved the cleaned data to `output/cleaned_product_data.csv`

-## SQL section.
-Steps to Run SQL Queries
+## SQL section: Steps to Run SQL Queries
-Set Up Database Connection:
+**Set Up Database Connection**:
  Make sure your MySQL database is running and accessible.

-   Ensure you have SQLAlchemy and Pandas installed:
-   pip install sqlalchemy pymysql pandas
+   Ensure you have SQLAlchemy and Pandas installed:  pip install sqlalchemy pymysql pandas

-Configure Database Credentials:
+**Configure Database Credentials** :

-Replace the placeholder credentials (DB_USERNAME, DB_PASSWORD, etc.) in your connection script with your actual MySQL database credentials.
+Replace the placeholder credentials (DB_USERNAME, DB_PASSWORD, etc.) in the connection script with your MySQL database credentials.

-Run the SQL Queries:
+**Run the SQL Queries**:

-The SQL queries to answer the key business questions are available in the sql/queries.sql file.
+The SQL queries to answer the key business questions are available in the SQL folders.

-You can run the queries directly on your MySQL database using a MySQL client (e.g., MySQL Workbench, phpMyAdmin) or use Python with SQLAlchemy:
+You can run the queries directly on your MySQL database

 from sqlalchemy import create_engine #Connecting to SQL Database using SQLAlchemy